Jiraphapa/openfoam-docker-cloud/README.md

 ### Installing Docker on AWS EC2 instance

-Download and run the script `aws-setup.sh`
+1. Download and run the script `aws-setup.sh`
 ```sh
 $ chmod +x aws-setup-amazon-linux.sh
 $ sh aws-setup-amazon-linux.sh
 ```
+2. Log out and log back in again to pick up the new docker group permissions.
+You can accomplish this by closing your current SSH terminal window and reconnecting to your instance in a new one.
+Your new SSH session will have the appropriate docker group permissions.

 ## Creating and running a Docker image
 You may create and run Docker image built from a Dockerfile or by pulling image from the Docker hub repository.